Segoe

 Segoe (/sə'ɡoʊ/ sə-GOH) is a typeface, or family of fonts, that is best known for its use by Microsoft.
 The company uses Segoe in its online and printed marketing materials, including recent logos for a number of products.
-Additionally, the Segoe UI font sub-family is used by numerous Microsoft applications, and may be installed by applications (such as Microsoft Office 2007 and Windows Live Messenger 2009).
-It was adopted as Microsoft's default operating system font beginning with Windows Vista, and is also used on outlook.com, Microsoft's web-based email service.
-In August 2012, Microsoft unveiled its new corporate logo typeset in Segoe, replacing the logo it had used for the previous 25 years.
+Additionally, the Segoe UI font sub-family is used by numerous Microsoft applications, and may be installed by applications (such as Microsoft Office and Windows Live Messenger).
+It was adopted as Microsoft's default operating system font, and is also used on Outlook.com, Microsoft's web-based email service.
+On August 23, 2012, Microsoft unveiled its new corporate logo typeset in Segoe, replacing the logo it had used for the previous 25 years.

 The Segoe name is a registered trademark of Microsoft Corporation, although the typeface was originally developed by Monotype.

 History

 Segoe was designed by Steve Matteson during his employment at Agfa Monotype.
-Licensed to Microsoft for use as a branding typeface and user interface font, it was designed to be friendly and legible.
+Licensed to Microsoft for use as a branding typeface replacing Franklin Gothic and its user interface font replacing Tahoma, it was designed to be user-friendly and legible.
 Matteson created a range of weights and italics with a humanist feel.